fresh2dev/ShinyStudio/README.md

 ./control.ps1 setup
 ```

-The default mountpoint is `$PWD/content`.
-To specify another mountpoint,
+The default CONTENTPATH is `$PWD/content`.
+To specify another CONTENTPATH,
 pass the desired path as an argument to the setup:

 ``` text